Olympics-Cycling-Roglic takes road TT gold as Ganna blows it | Sports-Games

 Roglic, winner of the last two editions of the Vuelta de Espana, abandoned the Tour de France after eight stages in July having been involved in several crashes.
 It gave the 31-year-old more time to recover for the Olympics and it proved a wise move.

-Dennis added bronze to the silver he won on the track in team pursuit in 2012, making him only the second Australian cyclist to medal in both Olympic track and road racing.
-(Additional reporting by Hardik Vyas in Bengaluru; Editing by Peter Rutherford, John Stonestreet and Ed Osmond )
+Dennis added bronze to the silver he won on the track in team pursuit in 2012, making him only the second Australian cyclist to win a medal in both Olympic track and road racing.
+(Additional reporting by Hardik Vyas in Bengaluru; Editing by John Stonestreet, Ed Osmond & Shri Navaratnam )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)